 Health and Travel Alerts Learn More Left arrow

-If the only thing standing between you and an unforgettable cruise vacation on one of Celebrity Cruises’ luxury ships is worrying about whether or not you’ll get seasick on a cruise, these tips about dealing with motion sickness will ease your mind and body so you can happily book your cruise.
+If the only thing standing between you and an unforgettable cruise vacation on one of Celebrity Cruises’ premium ships is worrying about whether or not you’ll get seasick on a cruise, these tips about dealing with motion sickness will ease your mind and body so you can happily book your cruise.

 What causes seasickness?